 Tardiness/ Early Dismissals Comments Each Day of Tardiness/Early Dismissals Students are expected to be in the school and classrooms by 8:45 a.m.
 Students who arrive late to school must report to the Main Office.
 A parent or guardian must sign the student in at the front office.
-Pupils who attend school less than four (4) hours will be recorded as absent.
-Four days of Tardiness/Early Dismissals Parent(s)/guardian(s) will receive a phone call from the Guidance Counselor.
+Pupils who attend school less than four (4) hours will be recorded as absent with an incomplete day.
+Five days of Tardiness/Early Dismissals Parent(s)/guardian(s) will receive a phone call from the Guidance Counselor.
 Ten or More Tardy/Early Dismissals Parent(s)/guardian(s) will receive a letter via mail, a phone call from the Guidance Counselor and will be required to meet with the Attendance Committee, consisting of the Principal, Nurse, Attendance Officer and Guidance Counselor.

-More than Fifteen Tardy/Early Dismissals Parent(s)/guardian(s) will receive a third certified letter via mail and will be referred to the Superintendent.
+At Fifteen Tardy/Early Dismissals Parent(s)/guardian(s) will receive a letter via mail and a phone call from the Superintendent's office to set up a meeting regarding your child's late status. --- --